creativep2/KOTO-CMS/DEPLOYMENT.md

 3. Test API endpoints: `/api/blogs`, `/api/media`, `/api/users`
 4. Access admin panel: `/admin`

+### Package Manager Issues:

+If you encounter pnpm version compatibility issues (like "ERR_PNPM_UNSUPPORTED_ENGINE"), the project has been configured to use npm instead of pnpm for Vercel deployments.
+This is handled automatically by the vercel.json configuration.

+### Build Configuration:

+The project is configured to use npm for Vercel deployments:
+- `installCommand`: `npm install`
+- `buildCommand`: `npm run build`
+- `devCommand`: `npm run dev`

 If you continue experiencing issues, check the Vercel function logs for specific error messages.